java-json-tools/json-schema-validator/README.markdown

 <h2>Current status</h2>

 <p>Work is underway to get this library up to version 2.0.x.
-This implies <a
+This library will depend on a <a
-href="https://github.com/fge/json-schema-validator/wiki/Roadmap">some profound changes to its core</a>.
+href="https://github.com/fge/json-schema-core">core library</a> which already has <a
+href="https://github.com/fge/json-schema-core/wiki/Architecture">a lot of components written</a>.</p>

-<p>In essence: with the new core, it will become possible to do whatever you want with your JSON
+<p>This new core library allows you to do whatever you want with your JSON schemas and data.
+Among
-schemas and data.
-Among other things:</p>
+other things:</p>

 <ul>
     <li>generating JSON Schemas from POJOs (very soon!), or the reverse;</li>